-Cruises are truly a unique way to travel with family, friends, or even solo.
-Did you know that as soon as you enter into international waters, your domestic health plan no longer covers you.
+Cruises are a fun and convenient way to travel with your family, your friends, or even by yourself.
+Did you know that as soon as you enter into international waters, your domestic health plan no longer covers you?
 As with any travel, there are coverage considerations specific to cruises -- use this guide to make an informed decision about which travel insurance policy works for you.

 Purchase a cruise travel insurance policy at the same time as your cruise to ensure those sudden and unexpected cancellations are covered.